rukiyecanli1/rukiyecanli1/README.md

 ### Hi there! 👋

-I am a Computer Engineering student at Kocaeli University.
+I am a Computer Engineering graduated from Kocaeli University.

 -🔭 I'm eager to learn anything about Object Oriented Programming, SOLID principles and design patterns